Polymer chemistry

 A sub-group of thermoplastics is high-performance plastics that meet higher requirements than ordinary technical plastics because they have, for example, greater thermal and chemical resistance.
 However, as a rule they place higher requirements on processing.

-Thermoplastic elastomers
+Thermoplastic Elastomers

 Thermoplastic elastomers behave at room temperature like elastomers, however they can be subjected to plastic deformation by heating; they therefore combine the characteristics of elastomers and thermoplastics.
 These materials are used above all for seals and cable sheaths, however also for so-called soft-touch handles as are to be found on tools and consumer products such as toothbrushes or razors.

-polymers are doped to make them electrically conductive, the term conductive polymers is used.
+Polymers are doped to make them electrically conductive, the term conductive polymers is used.
 Today these polymers are indispensable in many applications.
 Polymers produced in this manner are an important element of lithium-polymer batteries, as used for example in electric mobility.
 They are also essential in OLED displays, fuel and solar cells.